zqian50/apcsa_material/classwork/console_game/directions.md

 * Look at the sample subclass MyWarrior and compare it to your subclass.
 What is different?
 What is the same?

 * How your game will interact with the user?

+#### Game requirements:

+* Create a class Game.java
+* Create two Adventurer objects player and enemy.
+* Prompt the user: a job/rol.
+* Print the names, HP, and SpecialResource(quantity+name) of both the player and enemy.
+* Prompt the user: "Type: (a)ttack / (sp)ecial / (su)pport" / quit
+* The user can type a/attack to select attack, or type sp/special to do a special attack, or su/support to support themselves.
+You then make the character use the appropriate action.
+* If the user types quit, end the program.
+* If an invalid response is typed, ask again until the response is valid.
+* Print the results of the action.
+* Now if the opponent is still alive (HP > 0) have the computer randomly choose to have the opponent attack/special attack the player, or buff themselves.
+* Print the results of the action.
+* Repeat this process until one Adventurer is dead (0 or fewer HP), then print the results of the fight.
+If the user quits, do not print the winner.

+Printing should just keep scrolling the terminal, that is totally fine for now.